Most people feel that they are not living to their fullest potential.

 Ancient cultures had wise shamans and elders who guided such processes for the younger generations.

-Today, however, each of us is responsible for our inner journeys towards awakening and higher development.
+Today, however, we are responsible for our inner journeys towards awakening and higher development.

 Pineal Gland Activation Method: Meditation